VegaDeftwing/OpGuidesHugoSrc/content/Design/photo.md

 Technically, we only taked about 2/3 of what makes up "Exposure".
 We covered ISO and shutter speed, but not the Aperture.
 I think focusing on the science here makes it overly complicated anyway, so, suffice to say by controlling the apature, you can control the depth of field - effectively, how far back do you have to look before things look blurry and out of focus.
 But, when you do this, you are changing how much light can get to the sensor, so it does play a part in how you select the shutter time and ISO as well.

-*(Un?)fortunately,* this probably isn't relevant to you for smart-phone photography, because very few phones actually have an aperature that can be controlled.
+*(Un?)fortunately,* this probably isn't relevant to you for smart-phone photography, because very few phones actually have an aperture that can be controlled.

 {{< speech big >}}